myDevicesIoT/cayenne-docs/docs/LORA.md

 + **Class C:** Select whether or not your device operates in continuous listening mode.
 If not, leave this option unselected.

     *TIP: Class C is a continuous listening mode making sense for devices that are connected to the electrical network.
-In this mode the network can at anytime transmit downlink message to the device.*
+In this mode the network can at anytime transmit downlink message to the device.
+An example of such a device is the [NKE Watteco SmartPlug](#supported-hardware-lora-technology-devices-nke-watteco-nke-watteco-smart-plug).*

 After filling in the fields for you device, click on the **Add** button to add the device.
 Once added, you will see your new device listed on the *Fleet* screen.